-IntroductionAT Samson's Joinery we design in an Art Nouveau, Edwardian, American mission or Glasgow style.
-We construct all manner of furniture and architectural joinery, from front doors (when we trade under the name "Scottish Doors") to picture frames, bookcases to fitted kitchens, fire surrounds to radiator covers.
-We also make stained glass windows, we build conservatories, we sell antiques, we even decorate.
-And, as if that were not enough, we also dabble in graphic arts as type-setters and designers of beaten copper or pewter panels.
+IntroductionAt Samson's Joinery we design in an Art Nouveau, Edwardian, American mission or Glasgow style.
+We construct all manner of furniture and architectural joinery, from front doors (when we trade under the name "Scottish Doors" on a separate web site) to picture frames, bookcases to fitted kitchens, fire surrounds to radiator covers (when we trade under the name "Scottish Radiator Covers" on a separate web site).
+We also make stained glass windows, we even build conservatories.
+And, as if that were not enough, we also dabble in graphic arts as type-setters (which is handy as we can engrave things most beautiful) and designers of beaten copper or pewter panels.
 How we got to be so talented is a fascinating story that you may, however, want to miss!

 We specialise in the styles of around the year 1900, especially Arts and Crafts and Art Nouveau, be that in our stained glass work, cabinet making, antiques or decoration.
 For that reason we especially like to use native oak.
 And, true to the Arts and Crafts ethos, we will make almost anything ourselves, and make it by hand.
-That may well include the hardware for our furniture in the near future.
 If you are interested in commissioning a piece of furniture, you might wish to check our page on commissioning.
-Left is an example of a drawing we produce for clients.
+Below is an example of a drawing we produce for clients.
 If you do wish to commission work from us, you must bear this in mind.
 We do not give you the hard sell.
 Quite the opposite.
 If you want us to make something for you, you may have to chivvy us along.
-Click on our works timetable page if you wish to see what we are making at the moment and how long you might have to wait for your dream piece.
-Although, again, I should warn you that the timetable could easily be a year or more out of date.

 As founder of the Scottish Furniture Makers Association, I can highly recommend that you visit their website.
 Most of the sixty odd (and I use the word odd advisedly) cabinet makers making up the membership are enthusiasts of the contemporary, so they aren't really competitors.
-Visiting the website will also demonstrate how foolishly inexpensive our furniture is!
 The SFMA also holds exhibitions and shows that are well worth the visit.
-Once a year we hold our annual show (Sept.
-10-19th, 2010 in Greyfriars Kirk in Edinburgh and, 21-26th at Collins Gallery in Glasgow).
-The show has its own dedicated website if you want to find out more.
-The SFMA website also has a "salesroom", which contains finished pieces of furniture ready for immediate sale.
-That includes pieces by Samsons Joinery.
+If you want to find out more the association has a website.
+The present website is brand new and I haven't wandered all through it yet.
+But the old one had a "salesroom", which contained finished pieces of furniture ready for immediate sale, including pieces by Samsons Joinery.